Constantly ~ Celebrating ~ Creativity

-Oni Lasana presents as "NANA AESOP" in full African regalia as she excites, educates and engages you in the stories of Aesop.
+Oni Lasana presents as "NANA AESOP" in full African regalia as she excites, educates and engages everyone, with Aesop Fables.
 As "Nana Aesop" she joyfully and dramatically retells the timeless tales of Aesop, the Ethiopian.

 AESOP, the original Griot, Jeli, or Storyteller, was enslaved in Greece about 3,000 years ago.
 His tales have reached far and wide and all over the world and are retold in many cultures.